Understanding the Detailed Process of Grinding Coffee Beans: A Barista’s Hard Work

 The Results

-After recalibrating our mill to grind finer than usual, we were dialed in for bean-by-bean grinding on a setting roughly twice as fine as the single-dose setting.
+After recalibrating our grinder to grind finer than usual, we were dialed in for bean-by-bean grinding on a setting roughly twice as fine as the single-dose setting.
 And guess what?
 The shots were averaging a full percentage point higher than those from a full hopper!
 We went from an average of 22.3% up to 23.3%.
 That’s a significant increase if you’re into measuring coffee extractions.

 Final Thoughts